Exploring Java Keytool Keystore and its Commands

 • Import the certificate into the keystore along with any associated roots and intermediates.

-Let’s familiarize ourselves with some of the most basic Java Keytool commands in the next section of the article.
+Let’s familiarize ourselves with some of the most basic Java Keytool commands in the article’s next section.

 Java Keytool Commands